asoonami/personal-user-manual/README.md

 - Tend to listen first to gather information, before responding.
 If I am quiet and staring into space, I am not ignoring you.
 I am merely thinking before responding.
 - If group concensus is lacking, I will generally make a decision to move us forward.
 If you think a different decision is needed, I will not be offended if you bring it up.
 - Visual communicator, and am bias towards diagrams, workflows, and screen sharing during meetings.
-- Self-improvement: speaking up in larger group settings, and getting over the fear of being judged.
+- My self-improvement goals: speaking up in larger group settings, and getting over the fear of being judged.

 ## What Motivates Me
 - I like to know how a decision is made and by whom.